 John Gretton Willink is a retired United States Navy SEAL who served for 20 years, including stints in the Persian Gulf War and the War in Afghanistan.

 He was honorably discharged as a Commander in 2011.
-Willink is the co-founder of Echelon Front, a leadership consulting firm, and the author of several books, including Extreme Ownership: How U.S. Navy SEALs Lead and Win.
+Willink co-founded Echelon Front, a leadership consulting firm, and wrote several books, including Extreme Ownership: How U.S. Navy SEALs Lead and Win.

-The Navy SEALs who followed Willink included Medal of Honor recipient Michael Monsoor, Jonny Kim, and Chris Kyle.
+The Navy SEALs who followed Willink included Medal of Honor recipients Michael Monsoor, Jonny Kim, and Chris Kyle.

 Willink was awarded the Bronze Star Medal and the Meritorious Service Medal.
 He is also a New York Times bestselling author.
 Willink now uses his experience to teach others about leadership and teamwork.

-During the mission, Thornton and his team came under fire from the Iranian military.
-Thornton selflessly ran into the line of fire to rescue a wounded teammate, earning him the Medal of Honor.
+Thornton and his team came under fire from the North Vietnamese during the mission.
+Thornton selflessly ran into the line of fire to rescue a wounded teammate, Tom Norris, earning him the Medal of Honor.
 He retired from the Navy in 1976 as a Lieutenant and now works as a motivational speaker.

-Adam Brown was a U.S. Navy SEAL Team Six soldier who served in both Iraq and Afghanistan.
+Adam Brown was a U.S. Navy SEAL Team Six soldier in Iraq and Afghanistan.
 He enlisted in the Navy in 2001 and became a SEAL in 2006.
 During his time in the military, Brown saw action in some of the most dangerous areas of both countries.

 In 2010, Brown was killed by an IED while on a mission in Afghanistan.
 He was awarded the Bronze Star with Valor, the Purple Heart, and the Silver Star.
-Brown is survived by his wife and two young children.
-He is remembered as a hero who made the ultimate sacrifice for his country.
+His wife and two young children survive Brown.
+He is remembered as a hero who sacrificed for his country.

-He served in the military for four years before leaving to pursue a career in television.
+He served in the military for four years before leaving for a television career.
 Helvenston saw action in Lebanon and Libya before leaving the military in 1987.

-After leaving the Navy, Helvenston worked as a personal trainer for celebrities like Demi Moore (G.I.
+After leaving the Navy, Helvenston was a personal trainer for celebrities like Demi Moore (G.I.
 Jane).
 He also appeared on the TV shows Man vs. Beast and Combat Missions.
 Helvenston was tragically killed in 2004 while working as a private security contractor in Fallujah, Iraq.

 Michael Monsoor was a United States Navy SEAL who served in Iraq.
 He enlisted in the Navy in 2001 and became a SEAL in 2006.
 During his time in Iraq, Monsoor saved the lives of several of his fellow sailors by throwing himself on top of a live grenade.

 Monsoor was posthumously awarded the Medal of Honor for his actions.
-He is survived by his parents and two sisters.
+His parents and two sisters survive him.
 Monsoor is remembered as a hero who sacrificed his life to save others.

 What Famous Navy SEALs Have in Common

-These famous Navy SEALs went through intense training and conditioning to even be considered for the special ops group.
+These famous Navy SEALs underwent intense training and conditioning to be considered for the special ops group.
 Out of hundreds of men who try out, only a handful make it through to the end.

 Every Navy SEAL deserves an honorable mention.
 And to all service members, thank you for your bravery and patriotism.
 You are the reason America is the greatest country in the world.
 Hooyah!